NACC partnerships

 Researchers wishing to gain access to comprehensive ADGC data must submit a proposal directly to ADGC or NIAGADS.
 For more information on requesting data from NIAGADS and the ADGC, see this description provided by NIAGADS.
 For subjects in ADRC studies, common IDs permit the GWAS data sets housed at ADGC and NIAGADS to be easily linked to UDS, NP, and MRI data from NACC.

-To help researchers obtain ADGC data, NACC can provide a sample-size estimate of subjects meeting your eligibility criteria who also have genotype data available at ADGC:
+To help researchers obtain ADGC data, NACC can provide a Quick-Access file to estimate the sample size of participants meeting your eligibility criteria who also have genotype data available at ADGC.
+You can then contact ADGC or NIAGADS with your narrowed-down list of NACCIDs to obtain genetic data.

 Genomic data